 Chocolate and sultanas are two example of toxic foods for dogs, and are both commonly associated with Easter.
-Here are some easy ways to make sure your dog is exposed to them.
+Here are some easy ways to make sure your dog is not exposed to them.

 1. Easter baskets in high places